siddharthaAgarwal/Lamport-OTP/README.md

 Suppose Alice wants to digitally sign her message to Bob.
 The process of the Algorithm consists of 3 steps -
-● Generating key pair ( a private key and a public key) ● Generating signature at Alice’s side.
+● Generating key pair ( a private key and a public key) <br>
+● Generating signature at Alice’s side. <br>
-● Verifying signature at Bob’s side for Authorizing.
+● Verifying signature at Bob’s side for Authorizing. <br>

 ## Algorithm Explanation: